isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-campaign-sync/add-value-to-sync.rst

 #.
 Navigate to **Data Access > Value Accessor Sets > Providers**.
 #.
 Navigate to **Dynamics CRM > CRM Campaign Attributes**.
 #.
 Insert a new item using the template **Entity Attribute Value Accessor**.
 #.
-In the field **Attribute name**, enter the name of the attribute from the section `Identity CRM Campaign Attribute`_.
+In the field **Attribute name**, enter the name of the attribute from the section `Identify CRM Campaign Attribute`_.
 #.
 Save the item.

 .. tip::
-  For more information on the value accessor used with CRM entity attributes, see :ref:`crm-entity-value-accessor`.
+  For more information on the value accessor used with CRM entity attributes, see :doc:`/components/data-access/value-accessors/crm/entities/attribute-value`.

 Value Accessor for Sitecore Campaign
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~